espadrine/succinct-cybernetics/misc/cryptography.md

 Most ciphers rely on one of two common mathematically difficult problems to enforce the one-way constraint:
-- factoring primes (RSA)
+- factoring primes (**RSA**),
-- elliptic curves (ECDSA, ed25519).
+- elliptic curves (**EC**, eg. NIST P-256 (aka secp256r1), or Curve25519).
+The
+  keys are typically smaller (eg. 256-bit, compare to 4096 bits for RSA).

+**RSA** (Rivest, Shamir, Adleman) was the first public-key cryptosystem, and shows how to encrypt data in its original formulation.
+However, it is usually used as **RSA-OAEP** (RFC 2437) for use in encryption, detailing the proper use of padding by relying on a hash function.

+Elliptic curves don’t by themselves have an encryption algorithm, but **ECIES** (Elliptic Curve Integrated Encryption Scheme) combines an EC, a *KDF*, a *MAC*, and a *symmetric encryption scheme* to encrypt data just with a public key.

 ### Key exchange

-Encryption gets very computationally expensive for large (> 128 bit) messages.
+Encryption is much more computationally expensive than symmetric schemes for large (> 400 bytes) messages.
 Since the goal of asymmetric encryption is to allow secure communication over a public channel without needing a shared secret (the issue with symmetric ciphers), this is limiting.

+A **key exchange** is a protocol where two entities communicate in public, resulting in them generating a secret key that only they know.

-**Diffie-Hellman** is a protocol that lets two parties A and B obtain a shared secret over a public channel.
+**Diffie-Hellman** is a key exchange that lets two parties A and B obtain a shared secret over a public channel.
 That secret can then be used as the key of a symmetric cipher.

-1. They each generate public and private keys with the same parameters (the modulo portion for RSA, the domain parameters for elliptic curves)..
+1. They each generate public and private keys with the same parameters (the modulo portion for RSA, the domain parameters for elliptic curves (ECDH)).
 2. They agree on a base message `m`.
 3. A sends `encryptPrivate(m, privateA)`, and B sends `encryptPrivate(m,
    privateB)`.